a10networks/Cloud-Bursting-AWS/README.md

 Files:
 =====
+- ADS-Cloud-Bursting.pdf - Presentation explaining the use case, workflow and configuration
+- Cloud-bursting.mov - Recorded demo of the use case

-async_server_add.py
+- async_server_add.py
-server_add.py - Code of Lambda function for adding a server server_delete.py - Code of Lambda function for deleting the server
+- server_add.py - Code of Lambda function for adding a server
+- server_delete.py - Code of Lambda function for deleting the server

 Lambda Config:
 =============